EssDeeJay/shopify-next-headless/README.md

 - Dynamic Product & Collection Route
 - Cart Context and Cart Drawer Support that updates instantly
 - Featured Collections on homepage
+- Preline Product Page Accordions [Dynamic Product Accordions includes Specifications, Instructions Manuals, etc.]
+- Product Page Key Features

 I will be updating more features regularly as i make the progress.
 Please feel free to share feedback.
-The project currently is barebones and UI and components are not yet styled.
+The project currently is under development.
+Things like product page detail component can be diffferent per project.
+Feel free to contribute.

 ## Tech Stack